maudl3116/Distribution_Regression_Streams/README.md

 ## Structure of the repository

-- The `src` folder contains the implementation of kerES and linSES for DR on time-series , as well as an implementation of Support Distribution Machines (SDM) using RBF kernels (RBF-RBF) [[1]](#1) for DR on vectorial data.
+- The `src` folder contains the implementation of kerES and linSES for DR on time-series , as well as an implementation of Support Distribution Machines (SDM) using RBF kernels [[1]](#1) for DR on vectorial data.
 - The `examples` folder contains notebooks to reproduce the experiments of the paper.
 - The `data` folder contains precomputed datasets for the experiments.